-1. There is limited availability within the existing housing inventory with a shortage of units available to both owner and renter households at varying levels of affordability.
-Housing product should be diversified to include single family homes and multifamily buildings.

-- Adopting a regional approach to housing solutions would benefit all involved.
-Many of the housing challengs around availability and affordability exist beyond the boundaries of Ferrum. - 3.
-A regional approach would also help to attract commuters to Ferrum and Franklin County.
-Local employers, chambers, economic development officials, and real estate professionals should work together to - 4.
-Prioritize efforts to develop / redevelop vacant sites and buildings, particularly those already served by infrastructure.
-Local government entitities may wnat to develop a list of sites to market to the development community.
+- There is limited availability within the existing housing inventory with a shortage of units available to both owner and renter households at varying levels of affordability.
+Housing product should be diversified to include single family homes and multifamily buildings. - Adopting a regional approach to housing solutions would benefit all involved.
+Many of the housing challenges around availability and affordability exist beyond the boundaries of Ferrum. - A regional approach would also help to attract commuters to Ferrum and Franklin County.
+Local employers, chambers, economic development officials, and real estate professionals should work together to market the area to commuters. - Prioritize efforts to develop/redevelop vacant sites and buildings, particularly those already served by infrastructure.
+Local government entities may want to develop a list of sites to market to the development community. - Support housing that would allow senior residents to downsize into housing that would better accommodate their needs.
+This should include a mix of both rental and for-sale product such as apartments and condominiums. - Support efforts to develop new single family housing and couple that with first-time homebuyer assistance programs.